 As a result, congress enacted more stringent and specific legislation to ensure businesses took employment processes seriously.
 To ensure compliance with these tighter regulations, PEOs began contracting with companies to become co-employers with them.

-Although the employment taxes are filed under the PEO’s employer ID number (EIN), the business is on record as being in partnership with the PEO for specific services.
-Therefore, your business is still accountable for how the staff members are treated and managed and whether their positions are correctly classified under the Fair Labor Standards Act (FLSA).
+The PEO files the employment taxes under the PEO’s employer ID number (EIN).
+Even so, your business is on record as being in partnership with the PEO for specific services.
+Therefore, your business is still accountable for how the PEO treats and manages your staff members.
+This includes ensuring their positions are correctly classified under the Fair Labor Standards Act (FLSA).

 Other references and similar terms to PEO that can assist you

 We’ve discussed what a PEO is, but there are other related terms that would be helpful for you to understand as you move forward.

 - Software as a Service (SaaS): A process by which a vendor develops, manages, and makes software available to customers allowing them to complete specific electronic functions.

 - Fair Labor Standards Act (FLSA): This regulation is managed by the DoL at the federal level.
 It defines exempt (not entitled to overtime) vs. non-exempt (entitled to overtime and scheduled breaks) and places the onus on employers to correctly classify and pay their employees.
 This law also governs child labor standards.

 - Department of Labor/Bureau of Labor and Industries (DOL/BOLI): The DOL is the government entity responsible for overseeing regulations related to employment.
 BOLI refers to a state-level organization with similar functions to the federal-level DoL.

 - Article: PEO vs. HR Tools: How both can help your business as it grows